Pampero Firpo

-Juan Kachmanian (April 6, 1930 – January 9, 2020) was an Argentine-American professional wrestler, better known by his ring name, Pampero Firpo.
+Juan Kachmanian (April 6, 1930 – January 9, 2020) was an Argentine-born Armenian-American professional wrestler, better known by his ring name, Pampero Firpo.
+He is perhaps most known for his work in Detroit, Michigan's Big Time Wrestling promotion.

 Early life

 Kachmanian was born on April 6, 1930, in Buenos Aires, Argentina.
 His parents were of Armenian descent and born in Turkey.
 His father was sent to Greece in an orphanage run by the British Red Cross.
 The Pampero Firpo name was appealing to Kachmanian as his father was a 'real shooter' and was a contender for the Olympics.
 Firpo's father later moved from Greece to Lebanon and then to Argentina, where he became a local boxing promoter.

 Professional wrestling career

 Having been trained by Rudy Dusek, he made his debut in 1953 and wrestled variously as Ervan the Armenian, Ivan the Terrible, The Missing Link, The Great Pampero and the Wild Bull of the Pampas, as well as his most famous alter-ego of Pampero Firpo.
 Boxing great Jack Dempsey gave him the name "Pampero Firpo."
 Until then he had been wrestling as Ivan The Terrible.
 He was looking for a gimmick and Dempsey, recalling one of his famous opponents in the 1920s, Argentine boxer "Wild Bull of the Pampas" Luis Ángel Firpo, suggested that the grappler be billed as Firpo's son.

 An early pioneer of hardcore wrestling, Kachmanian usually wrestled as a heel, although he would go on to have a run as a face after being fireballed by The Sheik.
-The bushy-haired Firpo packed a powerful punch with his stocky, 5–8, 230-pound frame, engaging in bloody feuds with stars such as The Sheik, Bobo Brazil, Johnny Valentine, Wild Bull Curry, The Crusher and The Mighty Igor, with most of his victories coming from a crushing bear hug or a dreaded claw hold that he called "El Garfio," a trademark death grip that would allegedly render his opponents unconscious.
+The bushy-haired Firpo packed a powerful punch with his stocky, 5–8, 230-pound frame, engaging in bloody feuds with stars such as The Sheik, Bobo Brazil, Johnny Valentine, Wild Bull Curry, The Crusher and The Mighty Igor, with most of his victories coming from a crushing bear hug or a dreaded claw hold that he called "El Garfio", a trademark death grip that would allegedly render his opponents unconscious.

-It was in his homeland of Argentina where Firpo, while staying at a hotel frequented by the ruling Perón family, was introduced to "Chimu," purportedly the shrunken head of a tribal leader from Ecuador.
+It was in his homeland of Argentina where Firpo, while staying at a hotel frequented by the ruling Perón family, was introduced to "Chimu", purportedly the shrunken head of a tribal leader from Ecuador.
 According to the story, a tribesman had been so impressed with Firpo's strength and athletic ability that he awarded the grappler the macabre oddity.
 Firpo would later put the shrunken head to good use, enhancing his image as a heel of the first order by talking to and rubbing the head during interviews while promising the destruction of his opponents.